 You must sign and date the PTR either on paper or electronically after completing it.
 By your signature, you are certifying that the report is accurate and complete to the best of your knowledge and belief.
-This page must be signed by you personally, not by someone acting on your behalf, even if someone else prepared or assisted you in completing the Report.
+This page must be signed by you personally, not by someone acting on your behalf, even if someone else prepared or assisted you in completing the PTR.

-Any individual who knowingly and willfully falsifies, or who knowingly and willfully fails to file, a required PTR may be subject to incarceration and/or a fine pursuant to 5 U.S.C. app. § 104, and criminal sanctions under 18 U.S.C. § 1001.
+Any individual who knowingly and willfully falsifies, or who knowingly and willfully fails to file, a required PTR may be subject to civil and criminal penalties, including incarceration and/or a fine pursuant to 5 U.S.C. app. § 104, and criminal sanctions under 18 U.S.C. § 1001.
+For more information, see page 10.